royalt1234/Darey.io-PBL/Project-11.md

 ### STEP 3 - BEGIN ANSIBLE DEVELOPMENT

-1. Create a new feature branch to develop the ansible playbook
+1. Create a new feature branch to develop the ansible playbook.

-2. Checkout the feature branch
+2. Checkout the feature branch.
-3. Create a **playbook** directory - holds the ansible tasks and operations to be performed.
+3. Create a **playbook** directory (holds the ansible tasks and operations to be performed).
-4. Create an **inventory** directory - holds the hosts file.
+4. Create an **inventory** directory (holds the hosts file).
 5. Create a common.yml file inside the playbook directory.
 This contains some of tasks to be run on all the hosts.
 6. Create hosts file(dev.yml, staging.yml, uat.yml and prod.yml) inside the inventory directory.
 These files contains the list of hosts to be managed.